 How we can help you

 If you’re struggling to repay your debts, you may be wondering what options are available to you.
-Debt recovery, bankruptcy and corporate insolvency laws can be complex, so it’s important to understand the ins and outs of each option.
+Bankruptcy and corporate insolvency laws can be complex, so it’s important to understand the ins and outs of each option.

-In this article, we’ll provide an overview of debt recovery in Australia, bankruptcy law and corporate insolvency law.
-We’ll also discuss the benefits and drawbacks of each option, so you can make an informed decision about what’s best for your situation.
+We’ll provide an overview of bankruptcy and corporate insolvency law as well as discuss the benefits and drawbacks of each option, so you can make an informed decision about what’s best for your situation.

 Your trusted partner

 Bankruptcy is a legal process that allows people who can’t repay their debts to give control of their money to someone else.
 They do this because they can’t afford to pay back all of the money they owe.
 The third-party who assumes control of the debtor’s financial affairs is either an appropriately licensed trustee or the Official Receiver, appointed either by the Federal Court or the Australian Financial Security Authority (AFSA).